Ron Kolm: Writing and editing

 From 2012 through 2019, Ron Kolm participated in Michael Rothenberg's and Terri Carrion's international event, One Hundred Thousand Poets for Change (100 TPC).
 In 2013 he became a member of Brevitas: a community of invited poets who email 1 to 2 original poems (14 lines maximum) to the group on the 1st and 15th of each month.
 Kolm has also been the featured weekly poet in the Poetry Super Highway three times.

 In June 2014, Ron Kolm became a member of PEN America.
 That year he also read at the Sprachsalz in Hall, Austria.
 He previously read and performed his work in Prague, in 2012, and in Florence, in 2013.

 On June 6, 2013, Kolm was presented with an ‘Acker Award’ at a ceremony in the Angel Orensanz Foundation by Clayton Patterson, for his editorial work.
 Ron Kolm and Jim Feast, who was also given an award, got them largely for their work at the Evergreen Review.

 Historian Robert Siegle describes Kolm as "an editor and facilitator for magazines and presses as well as a writer of fiction and poetry" who "carried boxes of little magazines around to bookstores, passed around copies of new work, and connected people" in general, noting that "wherever we look along with the networks that hold together the diverse creative talents who constitute this cultural revolution, we find Kolm."

+In 2024, "Pink Trees Press" published a memoir by Kolm aptly titled "The Bookstore Book", filled with recollections of his long tenures working in and managing various Manhattan book stores in New York City and the many notable personalities he met during that period.